-Students in the college can become active and involved in a number of organizations, including several that are specific to their fields of study.
+Students can become active and involved in a number of Registered Student Organizations (RSOs) on campus, including several specific to fields of study in our College.

 Student Leadership Council